The Complete Pelvic Floor Support Bundle

 Say goodbye to vaginal dryness with a daily dose of omegas 3, 7 and 9 to help your overall health while also keeping your dry lady bits moist and supple.Sea Buckthorn Oil has been clinically proven to have beneficial effects on vaginal health.SB Oil is an Omega-7 - an essential fatty-acid that is a key building block of skin, hair and nails.
 SB oil has skin regeneration and repair properties and also improves blood circulation.
 Vitamin D3 may improve vaginal health.

-From Feeling Frail, Depleted, Bloated, Inflamed...to Strong, Empowered, and Healthy.
+Go From Feeling Frail, Depleted, Bloated, Inflamed...to Strong, Empowered, and Healthy.

 Designed specifically to help women enhance their pelvic floor exercise, and increase their muscle strength, bone strength and bone density while also reducing muscular tension and aiding with cell repair.